How to set up a streaming event

 Broadcasting software

-We recommend the OBS broadcasting software as a free alternative you can use to produce your stream.
-Please refer to our guide to the OBS software for more information on what settings to use, and we recommend sharing this with your producer.
+We recommend OBS as a free alternative broadcasting software which you can use to produce your stream.
 We would also recommend reading through the Production sections in our Welcome Pack which give you a thorough description of how to set up your broadcasting hardware and software.

 Restricting who can view your stream